-Plans to auction a fourth mobile license in Iraq have again been ignited with the Iraqi cabinet announcing in mid 2018 that a committee has been appointed to manage the tender process along with assistance from an auditing firm.
+Plans to auction a fourth mobile license in Iraq were again ignited when the Iraqi cabinet announced in mid-2018 that a committee has been appointed to manage the tender process along with assistance from an auditing firm.
 While efforts in the past to auction the fourth license were not successful; it is hoped that this time around the licensing process will be completed and further competition in the mobile market will be created.

 Overall the political unrest in Iraq has battered the telecommunications sector and created a very challenging environment for the telecoms operators in recent years.
-In 2018 however there are signs of stability with the installation of thousands of new fibre-optic cables; restoration of some of the damaged mobile networks underway and growth in mobile broadband subscribers evident.
+In 2018-2019 however there have been signs of stability with the installation of thousands of new fibre-optic cables; restoration of some of the damaged mobile networks underway and growth in mobile broadband subscribers evident.

 There is high international interest in the Iraqi market with its potential to recover economically pinned on its large oil and natural gas reserves.
 Iraq offers much potential for telecoms infrastructure development with many under-served areas requiring better coverage and/or reconstruction.
 There will also be opportunities in developing both 3G and 4G deployment, with early signs that mobile data revenues are already increasing on the back of existing 3G networks.